crashoverride777/swifty-sk-scroll-view/README.md

 moveableNode.addChild(page3ScrollView)
 ```

-- Step 5: Add your sprites, labels etc. Because you will add them to the above sprites you can position them as usual which is why its much easier to do Step 4 first.
+- Add your sprites, labels etc. Because you will add them to the above sprites you can position them as usual which is why its much easier to do Step 4 first.

 Vertical scrolling
 ```swift